TechCohort14/TA200-NFAR-Intermediate-Automation/16-object-review.md

 # Exercise 16: Code Challenges

 For this exercise you will work on 3 code challenges.
-The object is not to complete each challenge, but to design the steps necessary to solve the problem (an algotithm).
+The object is not to complete each challenge, but to design the steps necessary to solve the problem (an algorithm).
 You can do this by using pseudo code.
 Pseudocode is a "text-based" algorithmic design tool.
 In short, pseudocode allows you to write out the steps in your algotithm in plain english.
 Then you can go back and implement each step.

 ```js
 // Write a function that returns "greater than" if a number in an array is 5 or false if a number is less than 5.